 Class dates are subject to change.
 Please check our Public Course Calendar for the most current sites and dates.

 (Ask about other dates.
 Occasionally, a private class client may permit non-competing persons to participate in their on-site classes.
 Private, on-site classes occur throughout the U.S. and World.)

 Participants also receive our copyrighted reference manual plus session leader templates and workshop tools for alumni use and distribution.
 Numerous private companies and governmental bodies have each sent dozens of participants through our core curriculum.
 Contact us today for details, arrangements, or for other questions.

 The tuition per student:

 Fee includes training, materials, supplies, and lunch.
+Early Bird discount available up to one month before class.
+Additional pricing options available for Government and not-for-profit organizations, larger groups, and MG RUSH Alumni.
+(For additional pricing options please choose “Invoice Me” and add your request to the comment section or contact us at 1-630-954-5880).
 We limit public class size to provide each student with opportunities to practice and enable personal attention from the instructor.
 Transportation, meals outside of class, and lodging are the responsibility of the student.

 Please inquire about private class pricing and available dates (for on-site, corporate needs).
 The on-site fee covers training, materials, and instructor travel.
 Ideally, on-site classes should contain six to twelve students.